mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 These examples illustrate that computations requiring many Turing-machine quadruples can often be expressed concisely in the substitution model.

 For a slightly more ambitious example, refer to [https://mayankkamboj47.github.io/posts/2024-01-03-neuralnets-turing-complete/], where we demonstrate the turing completeness of (recurrent) neural networks by reducing them to the substitution model.

-Conclusion

-The substitution model of computation, together with the repeat-till-no-change operator, allows programs to be expressed using only two primitives.

-In contrast to the usual approach of introducing additional primitives to obtain more concise programs, this model relies on repeated application of substitution rules.
-By showing that the model can simulate Turing machines, we establish that substitution, together with repeated rule application, is sufficient for universal computation.